Ronny Someck

 Ronny Someck (רוני סומק; born 1951) is an Israeli poet, painter and author.

 Biography

 Ronny Someck was born in Baghdad.
 His family immigrated to Israel when he was a young.
 He studied Hebrew literature and philosophy at Tel Aviv University and drawing at the Avni Academy of Art.

 Academic and literary career

-Somech teaches literature and leads creative writing workshops.
+Someck teaches literature and leads creative writing workshops.

 Someck has published 16 volumes of poetry and authored 2 children's book together with his daughter Shirly (The Laughter Button and Monkey Tough, Monkey Bluff), that have been translated into 45 languages.

-Selections of his poems have appeared in Arabic translation, French, Catalan, Albanian, Italian, Macedonian, Croatian, Yiddish, Nepali, Dutch, Danish, Spanish, Portuguese and English.
+Selections of his poems have appeared in Arabic translation, French, Catalan, Albanian, Italian, Macedonian, Croatian, Yiddish, Nepali, Dutch, Danish, Spanish, Portuguese, Romanian and English.

 Music and art career

 He has recorded three discs with the musician Elliott Sharp: Revenge of the Stuttering Child, Poverty Line, and A Short History of Vodka.

 As a visual artist, he has presented several notable exhibitions, including Nature’s Factory, Winter 2046, a collaborative exhibition with Benni Efrat at the Israel Museum in 1998, Two Times Chai at the Beit Avi Chai Gallery in Jerusalem, curated by Amichai Chasson, and Friends in Ink at the University of Haifa Gallery, curated by Philip Rantzer.

 He is a member of the Public Council of the Batsheva Dance Company and the Hebrew-Arabic Theatre.